pierricC/medical-appointments/README.md

 # Medical appointements case

-Code to predict whether or not a person that made a medical appointment will show up or not
+Code to predict whether or not a person that made a medical appointment will show up or not.

+This problem is a classical binary classication problem but with a lot of unbalanced categorical variables.

 ## Src folder